-The University of Canterbury offers over $20 million in scholarships and prizes annually to help fund our students' study.
+The University of Canterbury awards more than $20 million in scholarships and prizes each year to help our students pay for their education.

 First Year Undergraduate Scholarships

-The UC International First Year Scholarship is awarded with values of $10,000, $15,000 or $20,000, depending on the year.
+The UC International First Year Scholarship is worth $10,000, $15,000, or $20,000, depending on the year.
 This scholarship honours and assists outstanding overseas students who are beginning an undergraduate degree programme at the University of Canterbury.
-Up to twenty-five scholarships may be given out.
+A total of twenty-five scholarships may be given out.
 International students studying in New Zealand high schools and at UCIC are also eligible for these scholarships.

 UC College of Engineering offers generous scholarships to top undergraduate students